4 DAYS FROM $1,399

 After breakfast on board the ship arrives in the natural harbor of Cartagena, in use since the city was established as a major naval center by the Carthaginians in 227 BC.
 You’ll get acquainted with its history at La Concepción Castle, which overlooks the old Roman Theatre, the second largest in Iberia.
 Walking down the Calle Mayor, you’ll also see some of the Cartagena’s noteworthy art nouveau buildings, including the gleaming white façade of the Cervantes House and the elegant Grand Hotel, where you have time to explore on your own.

 After returning to ship for lunch, your afternoon is free.
-Perhaps you’ll relax by the infinity pool or take in some Spanish sunshine on deck.
+Perhaps you’ll relax and take in some Spanish sunshine on deck.
 Before another gourmet dinner on the Ocean Odyssey, yet another lecture illuminates more about this historic region.

 Experience the storied city of Granada